jbaker8935/switcheroo/design.md

   MMU swaps while preserving move ordering.
 - Captures optional move diagnostics and hint traces to aid tuning and exposes host-callable getters for debugging.
+- Allows registration of progress callbacks during iterative deepening search to enable real-time UI updates with depth and node count information.
+- Maintains an active search context so high-frequency helpers such as `ai_immediate_win_available` can emit throttled progress callbacks, keeping the HUD "thinking" indicator and mouse polling lively during deep searches.
+- Coordinates with `ui_progress.c/.h` to animate the "AI Agent Thinking" message and keep the mouse cursor responsive during search.

 ### Diagnostics and Messaging
 - Menu actions that are disallowed (swap after moving, swap in puzzle mode)